SageDAO/MemeX-Solidity/README.md

 Every call to the Chainlink oracle requires the lottery contract to have some LINK.
 During tests use this [faucet](https://rinkeby.chain.link/) to refill if necessary.

-To simulate the entire lottery flow, including lottery creation, user entries, and drawing numbers:
+To simulate the entire lottery flow, including lottery creation, user entries, and drawing numbers (can be executed multiple times to create different lotteries):

 `brownie run scripts/simulate_lottery_flow.py --network rinkeby`